-Captain Bill Penfield offers charters to all areas around the waters of Cuelbra on his Pez Vela sailboat.
+Captain Bill Penfield offers charters to all areas around the waters of Cuelbra and to Culebrita on his Pez Vela sailboat.
 It is a great way to spend a day (or more)!

 The Pez Vela (which means Sailfish, in English) is a 33-foot catamaran sailboat that holds a maximum of 6 guests.
 This means there is plenty of room to spread out onboard while Captain Bill sails you around to all the best sites.

 Usually, it is an all-day trip (from 10am until about 5pm) with snacks, lunch and drinks included.
 You get a taste of the islands and offerings around the northeast of Culebra — the beautiful blue water, white sand coves, deserted beaches, hiking on Culebrita and snorkeling.

 He docks his boat in Fulladoza Bay, right across the street from Club Seaborne (and just down the street from Bahia Marina, where we were staying).
 So, after a quick drive down to the dock, we said our hellos and boarded the boat.
 His dog Gigi was there, and she was so sweet and a great "salty dog" — she could walk around the deck even while sailing rough seas!